parth181195/starter_template/README.md

 # starter_template
-basic starter template for use with jade ans sass
+basic starter template for use with jade and sass